jkivilin/camellia-simd-aesni/README.md

 # How it works
 It happens to be that Camellia uses s-box construction is very similar to AES SubBytes.
-With help of affine transforms, one can perform Camellia s-boxes with AES SubBytes and implementations here use SubBytes from AES-NI instruction.
+With help of affine transforms, one can perform Camellia s-boxes with AES SubBytes and implementations here use SubBytes from AES-NI and VAES instructions.
+Newer x86-64 processors also support Galois Field New Instructions (GFNI) which allow implementing Camellia s-box more straightforward manner and yield even better performance.

 Due to the structure of Camellia cipher, at least 16 blocks needs to be processed in parallel for the best performance.
 Details can be found in [Block Ciphers: Fast Implementations on x86-64 Architecture](http://urn.fi/URN:NBN:fi:oulu-201305311409) (pages 42-50).

 Because of the requirement for parallel input blocks, these implementations are